 Important: The Raritan Serial Console page usually opens in a separate window behind the Port page.
-With some versions of Java on Windows®, the page opens in front of the Port page.
+With some versions of Java[TM] on the Windows[®] operating system, the page opens in front of the Port page.

 Default RSC Option Values